mmistakes/minimal-mistakes/_posts/2014-10-21-sample-post.md

 ## HTML Elements

 Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+On the right there is the table of contest (works for the pages as well as the posts).
+You might want to check the source code to see the many embedded elements within paragraphs.

 # Heading 1